NandanDesai/AndroidIMTemplate/README.md

  - SQLCipher for encrypted database
  - [SafeRoom](https://github.com/commonsguy/cwac-saferoom) for combining Room Persistence Library with SQLCipher

 Here is Google's [recommended way](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) of building the app's architecture (i.e., MVVM).
-It is depicted the the diagram below:
+It is depicted in the diagram below:
 ![Diagram taken from google's official android docs](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)

 In this github repo, you can see the packages namely *model*, *repositories*, *viewmodel* which are to adhere with the above architecture.
 Apart from these, there are also packages like *adapters* (which contain the Adapter classes for RecyclerView and TabLayout) and *database* (which contain the DAOs (Data Access Objects)).